Quansight/Quansight-website/apps/labs/posts/oss-internship-creating-narwhals-daft-plugin.md

 ## What next?

 I've treasured my time working on this project and at Quansight.
 Am I done?
 I barely feel I've scratched the surface.
-I think working on this project & the interactions with the Narwhals community (you're stars - you know who you are!) have opened so many new areas I'm yet to explore.
-Writing this blogpost and lookin over concepts and notes from our learning group, I realise just how far I've come.
+I think working on this project and the interactions with the Narwhals community (you're stars - you know who you are!) have opened so many new areas I'm yet to explore.
+Writing this blogpost and looking over concepts and notes from our learning group, I realise just how far I've come.
 A bit like with the plugin development, I'm not sure what's next, as it will develop organically through the code I work on and people I meet.
 One thing's for sure, I'd like to hang out with you all on the Arctic for a bit longer.

 As well as the community, I'd of course like to thank my mentor Marco Gorelli, Melissa Weber Mendonça who co-ordinated the internship programme with unfailing good humour and benevolent attention, my fabulous fellow interns and the folks at Quansight who have shared their insights with me over a coffee break - may our paths cross again soon!